livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 that contain a bit-for-bit copy of these original packs.
 These are a lot easier to use with a modern PC.

-Disk images can be loaded and unloaded via the "Load Disk" command.
+Disk images can be loaded and unloaded via the "Load Disk" and "Unload Disk" commands.
 (See Section 5 for details on this and other commands.)

 If you modify the contents of a loaded disk (for example creating new files or deleting existing ones) the changes will be written back out to the disk image